OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_usage/adding_marketplace.md

 ---
-title: "Adding the Community Marketplace to OpenNebula"
+title: "Using the Community Marketplace"
 type: docs
-linkTitle: "Adding the Community Marketplace to OpenNebula"
+linkTitle: "Using the Community Marketplace"
 weight: 2
 ---